JimS20/Project-3-DataBus/README.md

-## DataBus Data Visualisation
+## DataBus Data Visualization

-Data visualisation programme made in C#/Wpf.
+Data visualization programme made in C#/Wpf.
 Created during the first year of the Computer Science programme of the Rotterdam University of Applied Sciences.

 ## Screenshots